pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 # Deploy the Backend Application Components on CCP Kubernetes Cluster (CCP Tenant Cluster)

 In this section you would deploy the backend components of the IoT Application on the Kubernetes cluster deployed on your CCP instance.
-Following diagram shows the high-level architecture of these backend application containers -
+Following diagram shows the high-level architecture of these backend application containers

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/backend_app_architecture.png)

 ## Login to Kubernetes Master CLI Shell:

-SSH into the master node of the Kubernetes Cluster you deployed on top of CCP (Tenant Cluster) and start deploying the App's backend components by following the instruction on this page.

-The steps for logging into the Kubernetes Cluster (Tenant Cluster) CLI Shell are available at this link -  [Kubectl - Kubernetes Command Line Interface
-](/ccp_accessing_kubernetes_cluster/#kubectl-kubernetes-command-line-interface)
+SSH into Linux Jumphost using Putty (172.18.0.50) - use your credentials.
+From here you will deploy two microservices in on-premise Kubernetes Cluster and one microservice in AWS EKS Kubernetes cluster.
+You will see how microservices talks to each other and how to establish necessary communication.

 ## 1. Deploy MariaDB Databse: